Sallie Ann Jarrett

 While with the regiment, Sallie also had a litter of pups 5 different times.

 On July 1, 1863, the first day of fighting at Gettysburg, Sallie became separated from the regiment during the Union retreat to Cemetery Hill, and the soldiers feared she had been killed.
 But she had remained behind on Oak Ridge, where the 11th had fought on the first day, and it was there that she was found days later, still guarding her wounded and dead companions.
 Sallie was returned to her regiment and soldiered on until a few weeks before the war's end.

 During the Battle of Spotsylvania Court House, Sallie was hit in the neck and treated by the surgeon.
 The ball could not be removed but Sallie survived and eventually the ball worked its way out.

 On February 6, 1865, during the Union advance at Hatcher's Run, Virginia, she was struck by a bullet and killed.
 Despite being under heavy fire, several soldiers put aside their arms to bury her on the spot.

-When the veterans of the 11th erected their monument on the Gettysburg Battlefield in 1890, a life-size bronze statue of Sallie was included on a granite pedestal in a place of honor at the front of the monument.
+When the veterans of the 11th erected their monument on the Gettysburg Battlefield in 1890, a bronze statue of Sallie was included on a granite pedestal in a place of honor at the front of the monument.
 Her statue lies below the towering bronze figure of a skirmisher, recalling the soldiers who fought beside her and whom she guarded on Gettysburg's fields.